 For instance, we can introduce Bible trivia games in any way that gamers will find interesting and engaging.
 In this way, we win their confidence and educate them about God at the same time.

-“Use this vehicle to get them to the right way, Jesus,” Famous Gospel Radio encourages us.
+“Use this vehicle to get them to the right way, Jesus,” the radio appeals to us.

 Got Any Thoughts?

-So, you’ve heard from 14 religious influencers and organizations what they think about gaming as a means of spreading the gospel.
+You’ve heard from 14 religious influencers what they think about gaming as a means of spreading the gospel.